illegal-instruction-co/smart_seq/README.md

 - **Super Fast for Small Data:** For a few elements, it avoids using the heap entirely, just like a small string optimization.
 This makes common operations like `push_back` much faster by eliminating memory allocation overhead.
 - **Smart for Large Data:** For more complex data types (like structs), it automatically reorganizes your data into a **Structure of Arrays (SoA)** format.
 This improves **cache locality**, allowing your CPU to process data much more efficiently and speeding up your program.
 - **Automatic:** You don't need to write complex boilerplate code.
 Just add your data, and it handles the best memory layout for you.

 ---

+### Why ‘Pseudo’?

+As pointed out by [u/yuri-kilochek on Reddit](https://www.reddit.com/user/yuri-kilochek), this container is technically a "pseudo-container" for class types.
+Since class objects are stored in a decomposed (field-wise) form, direct references (`T&`) cannot be exposed.
+For primitive types, normal container-like behavior is supported, but for class types, every access involves copying the object.

+---